Date: 2025-07-22

 One of the first things I did was go to the Chinese Consulate to apply for a tourist visa.
 The consulate looked like a DMV and the officials were very efficient.
 Unfortunately, no photography was allowed so I can't put a photo here.
 [I later got a 10 year China tourist visa so that's exciting!]

 After I left, I figured I would walk along the west Manhattan coast down to a ferry.
 On the way, I passed a lot of piers.
 Some of them are what you expect a pier to be.
-Others are have helicopter pads, My favorite was this kind of park built on cement pillars.
+Others have helicopter pads.
+My favorite was this kind of park built on cement pillars.

 A while ago, I heard the advice to take the ferry to Staten Island as a free way to see the Statue of Liberty.
 I may have taken the commuter ferry because the ticket ended up being $4.50.